Office: A-204A-M Health Sciences Building

 Publications | Recent Talks |Courses | Curriculum

-The formal training and experience that prepared Blacksher for this work includes completing a PhD and MA in bioethics at the University of Virginia in Charlottesville, two years as a Robert Wood Johnson Health and Society Scholar at Columbia University in New York City, 3 years as a research scholar for public health ethics and policy at The Hastings Center in Garrison, New York, and 5 years at The Center for Practical Bioethics, a community-based bioethics center in Kansas City, Mo.
-Blacksher’s undergraduate degrees are in philosophy and journalism from the University of Kansas in Lawrence.
+Erika Blacksher, PhD, is Associate Professor and Director of Undergraduate Studies in the Department of Bioethics and Humanities at the University of Washington.
+Her research examines the ethical and policy dimensions of social inequalities in health as they relate to health promotion policy, U.S. health system reform, theories of social justice, and deliberative approaches to advancing health equity.
+Her scholarship addresses topics in the health responsibility debate, the demands of justice in public health, public deliberation in public health policy, and social values as social determinants of population health.
+She has long been committed to community-based participatory bioethics, creating and contributing to innovative programs to engage diverse audiences (from lay citizens to state legislators) in dialogue about contentious bioethical issues.
+Her annually offered Fall course, Social Justice and Health, examines the moral grounds for the view that social inequalities in health are unjust.
+Her Spring course, When Life Makes You Sick, examines ethical questions that confront health care workers serving poor and minority patient populations.
+The formal training and experience that prepared Blacksher for this work include completing a PhD and MA in bioethics at the University of Virginia in Charlottesville, two years as a Robert Wood Johnson Foundation Health and Society Scholar at Columbia University in New York City, 3 years as a research scholar for public health ethics and policy at The Hastings Center in Garrison, New York, and 5 years at The Center for Practical Bioethics, a community-based bioethics center in Kansas City, Mo.
+Blacksher has two undergraduate degrees, one in philosophy and the other in journalism, from the University of Kansas in Lawrence.

 Select Recent Publications:

 - Blacksher E, Goold SD.
 Black-White Infant Mortality: Disparities, Priorities, and Social Justice in Public Health.

 - Blacksher E. Participatory and Deliberative Practices in Health: Meanings, Distinctions, and Implications for Health Equity.
 Journal of Public Deliberation 2013,9;1: http://www.publicdeliberation.net/jpd/vol9/iss1/art6.